 It’s not a bad idea to look into a hearing aid dehumidifier, either.
 A nightly drying in one of these portable containers can help keep your aid looking and working as good as new.

 If you’re in a particularly crowded location (say, inside a ski lodge before heading outside) and you’re worried about losing your aids while wearing a mask, there are mask extenders to help keep both safe and secure (patients of REM are provided these free of charge).

 What Should I Do If My Aid Gets Wet?

 Don’t panic!
 Take out the batteries and wipe down everything with a clean cloth.
 Use a Q-tip® to clean out the battery compartment.
 If you have a dehumidifier, place your aid in overnight, and if you don’t, try a Ziplock® bag with a silica gel packet.
 If after all these steps you feel your aid’s functionality has decreased, call your audiologist whenever you’re able.

 What Exercise Is Best?

-Any exercise is good, and frankly, we believe that with the right precautions, those with hearing loss can participate in any activity or sport.
-When it’s cold, running, jogging or walking are probably the most manageable.
-But even if you’re skiing or snowboarding, just keep your aids dry (or covered with Ear Gear or similar protections), use your dehumidifiers, and make sure you don’t lose them on the slopes (and always check any warranty information beforehand, just in case).
+Any exercise is good.
+When it’s cold, running, jogging, or walking are probably the most manageable.
+But even if you’re skiing or snowboarding, just remember to keep your aids dry (or covered with Ear Gear or similar protections) and to use your dehumidifiers.
+And as always, make sure you don’t lose them out there on the slopes (always check any warranty information beforehand, just in case).